발우공양

 Pyogobeoseot-naengmyeon

-(Temple-style vegetarian dumpling)
+(Temple-style vegetable dumpling)

 Youmi(Main Course)